 This takes many forms ... my kids are eating junk food at the other house! not going to bed early enough! not finishing the antibiotics! wearing shorts to school in cold weather! hearing terrible things about me that are not true!

 All these things seem monumental when added to the tremendous grief and sense of powerlessness that are inherent in the process of divorce with children.
-And I get that, I really really really do, because I felt the exact same way a decade ago when I was recently divorced.
+And I get that, I really really really do, because I felt the exact same way when I was recently divorced.

 Here's what I wish I knew back then: